-- 1. The following items must be provided in Tab 8: - a.
-Applicant must insert a completed Form 8. - b.
-Applicant must include an organizational chart that describes the relationship whether through ownership, control or contract between the Applicant, Developer, Co-Developer and Owner. - c.
+The following items must be provided in Tab 8:

+- 1. Applicant must insert a completed Form 8. - 2.
+Applicant must include an organizational chart that describes the relationship whether through ownership, control or contract between the Applicant, Developer, Co-Developer and Owner. - 3.
 Applicant must include a copy of the legal document demonstrating the authority of the Applicant to bind the Owner such as, a limited partnership agreement, operating agreement for a limited liability company, a development services agreement, or similar agreement.
-If the limited partnership agreement, operating agreement, or development services agreement has not been finalized, then ADOH will accept a provisional agreement with a warranty that the requisite authority will be made a part of any such agreement at the time of closing with the Tax Credit Equity Investor and the construction lender.
+If the limited partnership agreement, operating agreement, or development services agreement has not been finalized, then ADOH will accept a provisional agreement with a warranty that the requisite authority will be made a part of any such agreement at the time of closing with the Tax Credit Equity Investor and the construction lender. - 4.

-- d.
 Applicant must provide a narrative describing the experience of the Development Team as it relates to the development of the proposed Project, and include resumes that specifically identify the officers or supervisory employees of the Developer who possess the knowledge and experience required by this paragraph and as otherwise necessary to support a claim for points for Developer experience.
 Applicant must demonstrate prior, successful housing experience and engage the services of housing professionals, such as architects, appraisers, attorneys, accountants, contractors and property managers with demonstrable tax credit and housing experience.
-Applicant may demonstrate the housing professional's experience through firm resumes. - e.
+Applicant must also provide a breakdown listing the specific roles and responsibilities of the Developer and Co-Developer, where applicable. - 5.
 Developers must have the financial capacity to successfully complete and operate the proposed Project.
-Applicant must include evidence of financial capacity and solvency in the form of Financial Statements of the Developer for the prior two full calendar years. - f.
-The Developer identified in the Application must demonstrate that it has developed the Project(s) for which it is requesting points in the Developer experience category from concept through lease up, conversion of the construction loan, and issuance of IRS Forms 8609 for Tax Credit Projects. - g.
-Applicant must insert a completed Form 8-1, including a signed acknowledgement regarding any property in the process of foreclosure or that was foreclosed as described in Section 2.5(I). - h.
-Applicant must insert a completed Form 8-2. - i.
-Applicant must provide explanation of an identity of interest designated under Development Team Information on Form 3 Item 7.
-Applicant should note that the Developer must identify the existence of an identity of interest with another party to the development team.
+Applicant must include evidence of financial capacity and solvency in the form of Financial Statements of the Developer for the prior two full calendar years. - 6.
+The Developer identified in the Application must demonstrate that it has developed the Project(s) for which it is requesting points in the Developer experience category from concept through lease up, conversion of the construction loan, and issuance of IRS Forms 8609 for Tax Credit Projects. - 7.
+Applicant must insert a completed Form 8-1, including a signed acknowledgement regarding any property in the process of foreclosure or that was foreclosed as described in Section 2.5(I).